 Do the vaccines work?

 Yes, the vaccines are effective.
-During trials, the vaccines currently available in the U.S. were 100% effective in preventing serious disease, hospitalizations and death from COVID-19.
+During trials, the vaccines currently available in the U.S. were highly effective in preventing serious disease, hospitalizations and death from COVID-19.
+When a booster dose is added, the vaccines are also highly effective at preventing infection.

 Could I have an allergic reaction to the vaccines?